DomoApps/domo-vector-cli/README.md

 # Domo Vector CLI Tool

-A Python CLI tool for chunking, uploading, and managing documentation files (Markdown, HTML, JSON, PDF) and images in a Domo vector index or fileset.
+A Python CLI tool for chunking, uploading, and managing documentation files (Markdown, HTML, JSON, PDF) and images in a Domo vector index or Fileset.
 Supports robust batching, error handling, retry logging, and configuration via `.env`.

 ---